-Consequently, VaporMort was less than a ghost because unlike a ghost, he was not the imprint of a complete soul, but only of a portion of one.
+Consequently, one might conclude that VaporMort was less than a ghost because unlike a ghost, he was not the imprint of a complete soul, but only of a portion of one.

-I think that, as with so much else in this series, we really do have to start with Riddle.
-Creating Horcruxes seems to be something that is peculiarly well-suited to Riddle’s capabilities.
-And we already knew that a number of things that Riddle is capable of are presumed to be extremely uncommon.
+I think that, as with so much else in this series, we really do have to begin our reasoning with Riddle.
+Creating Horcruxes seems to be something that was peculiarly well-suited to Riddle’s capabilities.
+And we already knew that a number of things that Riddle is capable of are understood to be extremely uncommon.

-Nevertheless, Riddle has at least one other presumably rare (although never actually stated in the text as such) ability.
-One which he clearly kept even after his defeat, and probably kept to the end.
+Nevertheless, Riddle is understood to have at least one other presumably rare (although it’s never actually stated in the text as such) ability.
+An ability which he clearly kept even after his defeat, and probably kept to his very end.
 Even as a thing of shadow and vapor; a disembodied portion of a soul, he retained the ability to take possession of others.
-Not merely to dominate them and bring them under his control by force of will, but to take full psychic and physical possession of them.
+Not merely to dominate them and bring them under his control by force of will, or to control them by means of the Imterius curse, but to take full psychic and physical possession of them.
 This would appear to be a quality inherent to Tom Riddle’s underlying soul.
-Which means any portion of it.
+One which is retained by any portion of it.
 Indeed, we saw that the soul fragment that haunted the Diary was able to take such possession of Ginny Weasley, ultimately even against her will, and over her resistance.
 Another such fragment came very close to overmastering Ron.

-That doesn’t sound nearly as innocent as chatting to snakes, and I am indebted to the LiveJournalist Swythyv for giving me a timely nudge, reminding me of this particular detail.
+That doesn’t sound nearly as innocent as chatting with snakes, and I am indebted to my fellow traveler, the LiveJournalist Swythyv, for giving me a timely nudge, reminding me of this particular detail.

 So let’s follow this particular line of inquiry a bit further shall we?

-For that matter, I am also abruptly reminded of a series of three murder mysteries read some years back, (The author I am informed by a correspondent is Rosemary Edgehill.
-The relevant title, is probably ‘Speak Daggers to Her’, although the relevant volume may be one of the other two books in that set.) in the first of these stories, the protagonist, a young woman who is a wiccan, is faunching over a young man who was deeply into Ceremonial High Magick, among whose grimores is the description of a ritual in which one might attempt to divorce oneself from this world and its limitations by, among other similarly impossible feats, murdering oneself, yet continuing to live.
+For that matter, it was around this stage of the proceedings that I was abruptly reminded of a series of three murder mysteries read some years back, (The author I am informed by a correspondent is Rosemary Edgehill.
+The relevant title, is probably ‘Speak Daggers to Her’, although the relevant volume may be one of the other two books in that set.) in the first of these stories, the protagonist, a young woman who is a wiccan, is faunching over a young man who is deeply into Ceremonial High Magick, among whose grimores is the description of a ritual in which one might attempt to divorce oneself from this world and its limitations by, among other similarly impossible feats, murdering oneself, yet continuing to live.
 I gather that this concept might not be altogether uncommon in occult studies.

-It also occurs to me that if Ceremonial High Magick exists in the Potterverse our Tom would probably be very seriously into it.
+It also occured to me that if Ceremonial High Magick exists in the Potterverse our Tom would probably be very seriously into it.
 It would definitely chime right in tune with his taste for grandeur and self-aggrandizement.
-Interestingly, the only example of any true “ritual” to which we have been treated in the whole 4000 pages was at Tom’s instigation. i.e., His rebirthing ritual via the Cauldron.
+Interestingly, the only example of any true “ritual” to which we have been treated in the whole 4000 pages took place at Tom’s instigation. i.e., His rebirthing ritual via the Cauldron.

 However.
 One evidently cannot just split off a piece of their soul, grab it, and put it directly into an inanimate object.
 Souls are evidently fairly resiliant, or something as extreme as murder would not be necessary in order to produce a Horcrux.
-And something more than just a murder must be involved, since a murder doesn’t expell bits of the murder’s soul, anyway.
+And something more than just a murder must be involved, since murder does not expell bits of the murder’s soul, anyway.
 Souls usually stay where they belong, however damaged.
-It would take some maneuvering to get one out of the owner’ body.
+It would take some maneuvering to get a fragment out of its source’s body.

-It is, however, quite blindingly evident that the typical method of getting a soul out of a body is by killing the body that houses it.
+It is, however, quite blindingly evident that the typical method of getting any soul out of a body is by killing the body that houses it.